-As promised, here are my settings for the D4, top link is a PDf and bottom link is the file you can upload into your D4.
+Here are my settings for the D800, top link is a PDF is for D800, bottom is D4 in case you want to compare them.
 Now these settings will change with time and when I think about it, I will update these settings and date the file accordingly.
 Now, External settings that can be set are as follows:

 - Metering – Matrix

 - AF-C / d21

 Hope this helps you, I know I’ve got more to learn with the D4 / D800 but to say I’m impressed with the D800 file is an understatement!

 The SmallHD DP-6 is a monitor made for video work.
 On any camera with a HDMI out, it connects and displays whatever the LCD is displaying.
 As I’ve already mentioned, it works great for this and we pound it here at WRP for video production work.
 Well, I found another use for it and it saved my butt!